cldf-datasets/elcat/cldf/README.md

 [Code_ID](http://cldf.clld.org/v1.0/terms.rdf#codeReference) | `string` | References [codes.csv::ID](#table-codescsv)
 [Comment](http://cldf.clld.org/v1.0/terms.rdf#comment) | `string` |
 [Source](http://cldf.clld.org/v1.0/terms.rdf#source) | list of `string` (separated by `;`) | References [sources.bib::BibTeX-key](./sources.bib)
+`preferred` | `boolean` | If ElCat contains multiple pieces of information pertaining to the same aspects of a language, the one used to assess the overall endangerment index is marked as *preferred* (based on its source).

 ## <a name="table-languagescsv"></a>Table [languages.csv](./languages.csv)